SolePera/solepera.github.io/service/index.md

 <h2>Other activities</h2>
 <ul>
 <ul>
+  <li> Chair of the
+  <a href="https://sigir.org/general-information/travel-grants/"> SIGIR Student Travel Program (2023-2026) </a></li>
+  <li> Co-Editor for the special issue of the International Journal of Human-Computer Studies focused on
+  <a href="https://www.sciencedirect.com/special-issue/109VBW0FXQ4"> Re-centering the User in Recommender System Research </a></li>
-<li> Co-Editor for upcoming special issue of the Human-Computer Interaction journal focused on
+  <li> Co-Editor for the special issue of the Human-Computer Interaction journal focused on
   <a href="https://www.madpickle.net/hcij/publicInfo/cfp_dca.pdf"> Intelligent Systems for People with Diverse Cognitive Abilities </a></li>
 <li>Reviewer </li>
 <ul>